kaelmnop/MythicPlusUtility/README.md

 ## Usage

 * `/mpu` - opens addon settings out of combat
 * `/mpu show` - opens Utility Window for selected dungeon in settings
 * `/mpu minimap` - toggles Minimap Button
+* `/mpu profile` - opens profile settings out of combat

 ## Key Features

 * Customisable Window with utility abilities for a dungeon
 * Clickable icons to show where to use that ability
-*   Unlearned abilities are desaturated
 * Abilities that are used only on yourself have a special symbol near their name
 * Entries where to use an ability have an importance distinction:
   * **!** - strong impact, a must-have pick in most cases
   * _no indication_ - moderate impact, taking and using this ability is recommended
   * ? - low impact, taking and using this ability for this alone is not worth it in most cases
+* Icon cosmetics like icon colour, text, and icon glow, based on the ability type:
+  * Known - Currently known abilities that will be useful for this dungeon.
+  * Known Not Important - Currently known abilities that will be useful for this dungeon and only contain dungeon entries that are marked with *?*.
+If disabled, "Known" settings will be used.
+  * Add - Currently not known abilities that will be useful in this dungeon.
+  * Add Not Important - Currently not known abilities that will be useful in this dungeon and only contain dungeon entries that are marked with *?*.
+If disabled, "Add" settings will be used.
+  * Remove - Talents that can be unlearned for this dungeon.
+Does not check if the talent is a prerequisite for another talent that is needed.

 ## Not included

-*   Racial abilities (might be added later)
 * Magical debuffs on friendly players and abilities that remove them - they are a healer-specific mechanic with some exceptions
 * Interrupt abilities and important casts that are interrupt-only - out of the scope for this project
-*   Shadowmeld, vanish, feign death and other abilities that are used to dodge a targeted ability (might be added later)
 * Invisibility, shroud, etc. - they are route-specific
-*   Niche class-specific abilities like spell reflect - out of the scope for this project
+* Niche class-specific abilities like Spell Reflection and AMS precast - out of the scope for this project

 ## To Do

-*   Profiles
 * An option to disable specific spells from showing in the window
 * An option to add custom abilities
 * An option to add custom dungeon entries

 ## Localisation